PuntoCommerce/PuntoCommerceDocs/docs/coding/1.- Best Practices/BestpracticesPage.md

 # Coding Best Practices

-## Follow a coding standard
+## 1.1 Follow a coding standard

-Adopt a recognized coding standard and follow style conventions for the language you are using (eg. SFCC with CommonJs).
+Adopt a recognized coding standard and follow style conventions for the language you are using (eg. SFCC with CommonJs and MVC).

-## Descriptive names
+## 1.2 Descriptive names

 Choose descriptive and meaningful names for variables, functions, classes, and other code elements.
 This enhances code readability and understanding.

-## Clear and concise comments
+## 1.3 Clear and concise comments

 Use comments to explain the purpose and functioning of important parts of the code.
 Comments should be clear, concise, and kept up to date as the code evolves.

-## Modularization and code reuse
+## 1.4 Modularization and code reuse

 Divide your code into small, reusable modules and functions.
 This makes it easier to understand, maintain, and reuse code across different parts of your application.

-## Avoid code repetition (DRY)
+## 1.5 Avoid code repetition (DRY)

 Do not repeat code unnecessarily.
 If you find repetitive logic, encapsulate it in a function or method and use it instead.